-Because of her selflessness, and despite her own physical limitations, Nina has been a tremendous advocate for the Parkinson’s community.
+Because of her selflessness, and despite her own physical limitations, Nina was a tremendous advocate for the Parkinson’s community.
 Always with a positive and proactive message, she became a local celebrity as a volunteer speaker to help to educate the public about Parkinson’s disease.
-Nina has lent her name, helping to raise hundreds of thousands of dollars for various local Parkinson’s projects.
+Nina lent her name, helping to raise hundreds of thousands of dollars for various local Parkinson’s projects.
 She was instrumental in the inauguration and success of Houston Area Parkinson Society (HAPS) Polo for Parkinson’s and helped to produce a gala benefiting HAPS which Muhammad Ali attended.
 Nina, her late husband Joe, and her entire family walked and raised funds for HAPS as a participating charity in the Chevron Houston Marathon.

 For many years Nina wrote and edited HAPS’ monthly newsletter as a volunteer, showing extraordinary commitment to the organization and the Parkinson’s community.
 Nina also produced videos showing the range of HAPS programs including, The Parkinson Project: Mission Possible and Hope.

 As a well-known resource for senators and congressmen Nina and Joe were honored at the Morris K. Udall Awards Dinner in Washington, DC, for outstanding advocacy for the Parkinson’s movement.
 Nina served as a founding Board Member of The Alliance for Medical Research and Texans for Advancement of Medical Research.
 For “unending courage and tenacity advocating for stem-cell research,” she was presented with Hadassah’s Women of Courage Award in 2009.